gitoror/AdventOfCode/2022/README.md

 ## Day 10

-Cool and relaxing problem, the more diffcult was to read the letters on the CRT ... and I'm serious about that :`)
+Cool and relaxing problem, the more diffcult was to read the letters on the CRT ... and I'm serious about that :`(

+## Day 11

+Part 1 okay but struggle to find the idea that completely unlocked part 2 in a blink of an eye